 I opted for the ‘of-the-season’ butterfly collection, but I think that some of the graphic patterns – perhaps some celtic symbols (Easter is an evolution of a Celtic and Pagan holidays, after all) might be nice too for something a bit edgier.
 I think they are quite sweet nestled in some found nests and will be a great table top decoration this weekend for our holiday dinner.

-Tips for Tattooing Easter Eggs
+Tips for Tattooing Easter

 - Cold eggs don’t work.
-Mine are hard boiled (which I highly reccommend) and I like this decoration because it doesn’t compromise my desire to still eat the egg (i.e. nothing toxic applied).
+Mine are hard boiled (which I highly recommend) and I like this decoration because it doesn’t compromise my desire to still eat the egg (i.e. nothing toxic applied).
 But if you boil the eggs and chill them, you must let them come back to room temperature.
 The tattoos simply will not stick to cold egg shells.

 - Wet eggs don’t work either.
 Not even a little.
 If your egg is wet, dry it off and then let it sit and dry off some more.
 Egg shells must hold water or something because even towel drying them until they look dry doesn’t work….they must be bone dry.
-Give them an hour or so to air dry…you need to let them come to room temp anyway.
+Give them an hour or so to air dry…you need to let them come to room temperature anyway.

 - Smaller transfers work better….but with careful hands a bigger pattern will work.
-As soon as you have it where you want it have a wet sponge ready to saturate the tattoo and make the transfer.
+As soon as you have it where you want it have a wet sponge ready to saturate the tattoo and make the transfer